Structures Design

 See the following references for the application of FRP members:

-• FDOT Structures Manual, Volume 4 - Fiber Reinforced Polymer Guidelines.
+• FDOT Structures Manual, Volume 4 - Fiber Reinforced Polymer Guidelines (latest edition)

-• ASCE Pre-Standard for Load & Resistance Factor Design (LRFD) of Pultruded Fiber Reinforced Polymer (FRP) Structures
+• ASCE/SEI 74-2023 Load & Resistance Factor Design (LRFD) for Pultruded Fiber Reinforced Polymer (FRP) Structures

-• AASHTO Guide Specifications for Design of FRP Pedestrian Bridges.
+• AASHTO LRFD Guide Specifications for the Design of FRP Pedestrian Bridges, 2nd Edition (2025)

-The potential use of FRP members for a given application will be evaluated on a project by project basis.
-Extensive coordination with the Structures Design Office may be required in order to develop acceptable final designs.
+The potential use of FRP members for a given application will be evaluated on a project-by-project basis.
+Extensive coordination with the Structures Design Office may be required to develop acceptable final designs.
 See Structures Manual, Volume 4, Fiber Reinforced Polymer Guidelines for more information.

 Specifications